YouTH SOCCER COVID-19 GUIDELINES

 I hope you found this post about safety concerns with the Covid-19 pandemic and how it relates to kids playing soccer.
 Hopefully, by the time you read this post, most of the risk specific to the Covid-19 pandemic may have dissipated.

 You should also familiarize yourself with the risks of injury in youth soccer.
 You might also find the post on the safety of heading the soccer ball interesting too.
+Additionally, you may want to know if it's safe to play soccer on a rainy day.

 Keep it fun for the kids!